Probate Q&A Series

 1. Verify the Intestate Status and Identify Heirs

-2. File a Petition for Administration
+2. File an Application for Letters of Administration

 3. Meet Nonresident Eligibility Requirements